Mathematics of Sudoku: Variants

 There are many Sudoku variants, partially characterized by size (N), and the shape of their regions.
 Unless noted, discussion in this article assumes classic Sudoku, i.e. N=9 (a 9×9 grid and 3×3 regions).
 A rectangular Sudoku uses rectangular regions of row-column dimension R×C. Other variants include those with irregularly-shaped regions or with additional constraints (hypercube).

 Regions are also called blocks or boxes.
-A band is a part of the grid that encapsulates 3 rows and 3 boxes, and a stack is a part of the grid that encapsulates 3 columns and 3 boxes.
+A band is a part of the grid that encapsulates three rows and three boxes, and a stack is a part of the grid that encapsulates three columns and three boxes.
 A puzzle is a partially completed grid, and the initial values are givens or clues.
 A proper puzzle has a unique solution.
 A minimal puzzle is a proper puzzle from which no clue can be removed without introducing additional solutions.
-See Glossary of Sudoku for other terminology.

 Solving Sudokus from the viewpoint of a player has been explored in Denis Berthier's book "The Hidden Logic of Sudoku" (2007) which considers strategies such as "hidden xy-chains".